-BME-MEng Track Courses - In addition, MEng students in the BME track will be required to take a minimum of 12 credit hours of BME coursework.
+BME-MEng Track Courses - MEng students in the BME track are required to take a minimum of 12 credit hours of BME coursework.
 These can be picked from the courses in all BME focus areas, and specifically any BMEXXXX course at the graduate level (6000 or higher).
-This means that both "BME Core" and "BME Focus Area" courses with a BME designation can be used as a MEng BME track Course (see Tables 1 and 2 for further clarification).
+This means that both "BME Core" and "BME

+Focus Area" courses with a BME designation can be used as a MEng BME track Course (see Table 1 and the MEng Curriculum Courses section of the Appendix for further clarification).

 BME-MEng Electives - BME MEng students need to complete a minimum of 2 elective courses (6 credit hours) as part of their MEng curriculum (refer to the MEng Curriculum section in the Appendix).
-These electives should permit breadth, depth, or interdisciplinary focus depending on student educational objectives.
-These can be graduate-level courses from any discipline as long as they meet the students' career goals and are approved by the BME MEng Program Advisor.
+These electives should provide breadth, depth, or interdisciplinary focus relevant to the student's educational objectives.
+These can be graduate-level courses from any discipline, as long as they meet the students' career goals and are approved by the BME MEng Program Advisor.

-BME MEng Capstone Requirement - BME MEng Students are required to complete a capstone project per CEAS MEng handbook requirements (3-6 credit hours).
-In BME, it is expected that the capstone project will demonstrate applications of biomedical engineering skills and synthesis of knowledge acquired in course work.
+BME MEng Capstone - BME MEng Students are required to complete a capstone experience per CEAS MEng handbook requirements (3-6 credit hours).
+In BME, it is expected that the capstone will demonstrate applications of biomedical engineering skills and synthesis of knowledge acquired in course work.
 If additional capstone credit hours are taken above the 6 credit hours maximum, they do not count toward the student's other course requirements.
-With the College MEng advisor's approval, students can choose: (1) to complete a project, (2) to perform an internship, or (3) to prepare a written paper under the supervision of the capstone advisor.
+With the College MEng advisor's approval, students can choose to: (1) complete a project, (2) perform an internship, or (3) prepare a written paper under the supervision of the capstone advisor.
 Please see the CEAS MEng handbook (included as an Appendix to this handbook) for guidelines on approval and reporting for all these capstone options.